132nd-etcher/REDFROST4/README.md

 1. If time permits (STINGER is SOUTH of BELGIUM): AR C4 D4 E4 (GRG);
 1. Otherwise: neutral escort posture STINGER;

-Expect heavy use of FCMs; Northings only will used (cfr.
+Expect heavy use of FCMs; Northings only will be used (cfr.
 GRG).

 #### MISTY